KarelZa/LibrarySystem/README.md

 # Basic Library System

-A simple library system that keeps records of books inside a library, users can insert the new book, see all records or search for a specific book based on multiple criteria.
+A simple library system that keeps records of books in database, users can insert the new book, see all records or search for a specific book based on multiple criteria.
 Mobile & tablet responsive thanks to BS framework.

 Made with
-- PHP - server side validation + Mysql db communication
+- PHP + MySql - server side validation , data keeping
 - JS ( Jquery ) - client side validation and async
 - HTML5 ( Bootstrap )